abhamedewar/CSE-535-Mobile-Computing/README.md

 Image Categorizer App is an Android application that allows users to store their clicked images on a server, categorized based on the category they select.
 The application is integrated with a camera that enables users to capture images of their choice.
 Users can select a category for the clicked image from the category dropdown menu provided in the application.
 The application consists of two pages: the first page prompts users to decide whetherthey want to click a picture, while the second page provides a button to access the camera, take a photo,select a category for the captured image and upload it to the server.

-## Project 2: Handwritten Digit Reader: An AI-powered Andriod application for image classification
+## Project 2: Handwritten Digit Reader: An AI-powered Android application for image classification

 Handwritten Digit Reader is an Android application that allows users to upload images of handwritten digits to a server, where they are classified into different classes of digits using a PyTorch model.
 The images are then placed into their respective folders based on their classification.
 The application includes access to a camera that enables users to capture images of handwritten digits.
 The application consists of two pages: the first page prompts users to decide whether they want to upload an image or not, while the second page provides a button to access the camera, take a photo, and upload it to the server.